 Our organisation is growing with 28 volunteer staff, 150 qualified Mental Health First Aiders, 35 Ambassadors and 18 online moderators.
-We are at early days and are always looking for support as we have high ambitions of how we want the biking community to engage with their long-term well-being.
+We are at the early days and are always looking for support as we have high ambitions of how we want the biker community to engage with their long-term well-being.
 We aim to create the country’s first free dedicated mental health first aid network for bikers in 2022.

-We have a number of aims, the first is to get qualified mental health first aiders in bike shops, clubs and cafes, retailers and the bike industry in every town and city across the UK.
-This will create a strong backbone to our network.
-The mental health first aid course is a Government approved scheme (https://mhfaengland.org).
-We have member of our team is an accredited trainer able to deliver these courses.
+We have a number of objectives, the first is to get qualified mental health first aiders in bike shops, clubs and cafes, retailers and the bike industry in every town and city across the UK.
+This will create a strong backbone for our network.
+The mental health first aid course is a recognised and approved scheme (see https://mhfaengland.org).
+Our trainer is an accredited trainer through MHFA England able to deliver these courses.
 The network has over 150 trained mental health first aiders, this will raise massively in 2022 through the MHFA 1000 project.

-Finally we want to be attending a minimum of 12 events per year, reaching out to the biker community directly.
+Mental Health Motorbike aims to attend a minimum of 75 events per year, reaching out to the biker community directly.
 Our branded motorbike, pop-up stand and Ambassadors will attend these events and be very visible and encourage people to come and talk to us and join the network.
 Many of our volunteers are people recovering from mental health issues and they will represent the Mental Health Motorbike brand at events.
-We are exploring how to set up MHM ride outs and meet ups which will allow people from all over the country to meet up and explore how they are feeling.
-This will build on the sense of members feeling part of a meaningful community and network.
+We are exploring how to set up Mental Health Motorbike meet-ups which will allow people from all over the country to come together and explore how they are feeling.
+This will build on the sense of members feeling part of a meaningful community, network and family.

-In 2021 we will become a registered charity.
-At the moment we are running as a not for profit organisation and we are all volunteers.
-Our main priority is to find funding for a business manager and an outreach worker and some admin support can you help? if so contact us: firstname.lastname@example.org
+In 2021 we became a registered charity and at present, we are all volunteers.
+Our main priority is to find funding for a business manager, an outreach worker and some admin support can you help? if so contact us: firstname.lastname@example.org

 Where can you find the Mental Health Motorbike?